 The leaves are also shiny and dark-green, small and variously kidney-shaped.

-One of its common names is Pilewort, for it was used for piles, as well as for scurvy, for it must contain a lot of vitamin-C.
+One of its common names is Pilewort (but there is another plant with that same common name) since it was used for piles, as well as for scurvy, so it must contain a lot of vitamin-C.